clintberry/clintberry.com/content/blog/_Draft-raising-money-for-weave.md

 - 2018 November - Raised 37.5M after killer year of doubling to 36M in ARR
 - 2019 January-March - Category design around "Integrated Communication"
+- 2019 Mary era - fight for the culture and drama in August.
+Jared gets fired as a result (although investors deny any specific event as the reason)
+- 2019 September - raise $70M at triple the value